MARTINDIlCESIZZY/lookatmysigmaskatessonic/README.md

 (do)6-ppl who also kin me int!!!

-#I have way too much more kinnies but I'm tired from writing and it's getting late now bye 🤓#
+# I have way too much more kinnies but I'm tired from writing and it's getting late now for me bye y'all 🤓 #